tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 changing variants into sum types:

 > The sum type removing the redundancy of the previous `HSegment` and `VSegment`
 > records is `QuadrantalOrientation`.
-That’s what I mean by what I mean by
+That's what I mean by
 > *factorizing expressions to simplify them*.
 >
 > Source: *Factorizing the Duplication with Sum Types* \| MSW Engineer Blog [3]